kyle12803/ImageProcessing/README.txt

 We use a model view controller implementation to create our image processing program.

 To use the program, run the Program file and follow the instructions.
+A script file can

 We have an Image interface which gets the values for an image.
 We also implemented an Image class and a Pixels class to fully represent an image.